-The fundamental approach to DRERIP modeling follows the driver-linkage-outcome (DLO) format, meaning deterministic models with linked causal chains defining the relationship of interacting variables and outcomes.
+The fundamental approach to DRERIP modeling follows the driver-linkage-outcome (DLO) format, meaning deterministic models of ecosystem components linked together with cause-and-effect relationships of interacting variables and outcomes.
 It can be simplified into an overarching structure where ecological processes support specific habitat types, which in turn support species inhabiting the habitats.
 (Figure 7).

 Figure 7.
-Ecological processes interact to support specific habitat types, which in turn support species using the habitats.
+Ecological processes interact to support habitat types, which in turn support species using the habitats.